joniuz/generate-music/README.md

 This melody generation script is far from perfect and any contribution is welcome.
 Please feel free to fork this repository.
 Any pull request or comment is welcome!

 Have a great day Coders!

+### Joniuz Update 2025-09-06

+The pio library was not working on my Mac, then I modified the program to work with the Mido library and send midi messages to my Korg Volca FM.
+I added more scales and made the user interface a more friendly.